Tigers vs. Athletics Player Props Betting Odds

-Player props can be found for Spencer Torkelson and Esteury Ruiz, among others, when the Detroit Tigers host the Oakland Athletics at Comerica Park on Tuesday at 6:40 PM ET.
+Esteury Ruiz and Spencer Torkelson are among the players with prop bets available when the Oakland Athletics and the Detroit Tigers meet at Comerica Park on Wednesday (starting at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!